zack-dev-cm/github-repo-sum-chrome-plugin/README.md

 - The extension may have difficulty processing very large repositories.
 - Files larger than 100 KB are skipped to improve performance.
 - If any files are skipped, their names are listed in the popup after summarization.
+- Fetching file contents is limited to five concurrent requests to avoid hitting rate limits.

 - **Autoscroll Behavior**: